figursagsmats/ALSP-Gaia-Places-App-Development/pitfalls/README.md

-# Project Title
+# Pitfalls

-One Paragraph of project description goes here
+This readme provides examples of pitfalls whe

 ## Getting Started